 The Most Common Passwords

 Just for fun, here’s a list of the most common passwords in the United States, courtesy of the National Cyber Security Center’s global breach analysis.
-Show this to your staff and warn them not to use these phrases and keywords.
-Also, if you have any of these as passwords, you should probably change them right now!
+You can share this with your staff and encourage them to refrain from using these phrases and keywords.
+Additionally, if you’re currently using a common password or similar combinations below, we recommend changing them quickly.